manjaro/pacman-mirrors/docs/index.md

 ## 1) rank   - rank mirrors depending on their access time
 ## 2) random - randomly generate the output mirrorlist
 # Method = rank

+## Define protocols and priority eg. 'https,http' or 'http,https'
+## Defined protocols are written to the mirrorlist
+## Leaving a protocol out will ban the protocol from being used
+## Empty means all in no particular order
+# Protocols =

 ## Specify to use only mirrors from specific a country.
 ## Can add multiple countries separated by a comma (ex: Germany,France)